 - Disadvantages — They are the most noticeable type of braces.

 Ceramic braces offer a more pleasing appearance than traditional metal braces.
-The brackets for ceramic braces are made of clear materials so that others cannot see them on your teeth so easily.
-These braces require larger brackets and are considered more fragile than traditional metal braces.
+The brackets for ceramic braces are clear materials.
+This means that others can’t see them on your teeth so easily.
+These braces require larger brackets.
+They’re also more fragile than traditional metal braces.
 Ceramic braces are typically used for adults because of this, and they are only attached to the upper front teeth.

 - Advantages — They move teeth into place much faster than invisible braces, and they are less noticeable than traditional metal braces.